xieweiAlex/English_Learning/words/2023/words-June.md

+She wore shorts and a halter top.
+My dream is to be a dubbing.

+machete.
+Seal tightly then leave for four to five days to macerate.
+witticism
+Although New York is home to the most opulent new-builds, extravagant offices are appearing in other global cities, too.
+tilde
+shopfront
+I realized I had to surmount the language barrier.
+Tiredness and despair were etched into his face.

 Experts are trying to figure out why the coronavirus is so **capricious**

 Undeterred in challenging spurious or poorly framed arguments, they can be formidable debaters.
 It truly pains this type to see falsities and fallacies go unchallenged.